sharknoise/django-poll-app/README.md

 # Django Poll App
-App described in the Django tutorial with some tweaks (PostgreSQL instead of SQLite, F() expressions to avoid race condition).
+App described in the official Django tutorial with some tweaks (PostgreSQL instead of SQLite, F() expressions to avoid race condition).